Car Insurance Payment Plans: Monthly vs Pay-in-Full & How to Save

 Autopay Discounts: Easy Savings You Shouldn't Skip

 Setting up automatic payments is one of the simplest ways to lower your rate.
-Autopay discounts typically range from 3% to 15%, and they're often stackable with other discounts.
-Major carriers offering the best autopay savings include Liberty Mutual, State Farm, and Progressive, with some reaching up to 15% off.
+Autopay discounts range from 3% to 15% across major carriers in 2026, and they're often stackable with other discounts like paperless billing (3%–5%) or multi-policy bundling (7%–25%).
+Here's how the leading carriers compare:

-When combined with a paperless billing discount, autopay can contribute meaningfully to your overall savings strategy — especially if you're on a monthly payment plan and want to offset those installment fees.
+When combined with a paperless billing discount, autopay can contribute meaningfully to your overall savings — especially if you're on a monthly payment plan and want to offset installment fees.
+Learn about all the ways to pay and save in our guide to car insurance payment methods.

 Compare Car Insurance Rates in Ohio